Skule Bårdsson: Historical context

 Skule's rivalry for kingship was the last phase of the civil wars period of Norwegian history, which lasted from around 1130 to 1240.
 During that long warring period there were several interlocked conflicts of varying scale and intensity.
-Norway was accustomed to royal sons fighting each other in order to wrest kingship to himself.
+Norway was accustomed to royal sons fighting each other in order to win sole kingship.
 The background for these conflicts were the unclear Norwegian succession laws, social conditions and the struggle between Church and King.
 There were then two main parties, firstly known by varying names or no names at all, but finally condensed into parties of Bagler and Birkebeiner.